Main fundraiser photo

 As our campaign progresses, we'll update you on exactly how we're spending your donation.
 It pretty much goes in order of the list above: i.e. once we get $40K, we can finalize music rights and licensing agreements for footage; the next $18K would go towards the picture and sound mix, etc.

 This campaign is just one way we're trying to get our completion funds.
-We’ve also been applying to arts councils and broadcasters.
+We’ve also applied to arts councils, but we're not banking on it.

 Sincerely,